Juvenile idiopathic arthritis: Epidemiology

-Juvenile Idiopathic Arthritis is the most common, chronic rheumatic disease of childhood.
+Juvenile Idiopathic Arthritis is the most common chronic rheumatic disease of childhood.
 In high-income countries, yearly incidence has been estimated at 2–20 cases per 100,000 population; prevalence in these areas is estimated at 16–150 cases per 100,000 population.
 However, there is also a suggestion that these numbers underestimate disease prevalence: one community-based survey of school children in Western Australia reported a prevalence of 400 per 100,000.
-Overall prevalence is often summarised as one per thousand children.
+Overall prevalence is often reported as one per thousand children.

 Incidence and prevalence data vary across different population and ethnic groups, with lower overall prevalence in Afro-Caribbean and Asian populations.
 There are also ethnic differences in the frequency of JIA subtypes: for example, oligoarthritis is the most common subtype in European populations, whilst polyarticular disease predominates in many other countries including Costa Rica, India, New Zealand, and South Africa.

-There are differences in age of onset, gender and disease outcomes based on JIA subtype: these are outlined in the table above.

 Terminology

 The terminology used to describe JIA is evolving, and each term has some limitations.

 Previous terminology included Juvenile Rheumatoid Arthritis and Juvenile Chronic Arthritis.
 These terms were replaced in 1997 with the release of the revised ILAR (International League of Associations for Rheumatology) classification criteria.

 There is currently an international movement underway to further revise the classification criteria for JIA, although this is in a preliminary phase.

 MeSH uses "juvenile arthritis" as the primary entry, and uses "idiopathic", "chronic" and "rheumatoid" in alternate entries.